Cute Beagle eating grass by a tree.

 2. Beware of Pesticides and Recycled Waste Water

-A lot of parks, schools, and commercial areas use pesticides to kill weeds.
+In a lot of parks, schools, and commercial areas, pesticides are used to kill weeds.
 Additionally, waste water is often recycled and used to water large grassy areas.
 This could contain toxins which your dogs may ingest as they eat grass in these areas.
 Just be aware of this.
 A little bit is probably okay, but a daily feeding of grass that has been sprayed with pesticides or other toxins could be harmful.

 A lot of other animals will roam around in the same areas that you walk your dog.
 Parks, trails, and other common public areas are host to many species of dogs, cats, and many wild critters.
 Vaccinations such as distemper, rabies, flu, Bordetella, and lepotoris are very important to protect your dog from diseases passed on by other pets and wild animals.